Panasonic GX85 versus Olympus E-M10 II

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

 So what is the bottom line?
-Which of the two cameras – the Panasonic GX85 or the Olympus E-M10 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Panasonic GX85 better than the Olympus E-M10 II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-GX85: